 Acronyms spoken as a word (“NATO,” “mrsa”).

-words formed by adding an the suffix s to a noun (“ears”) or verb (“errs”).
+Words formed by adding the suffix s to a noun (“ear-s”) or verb or verb (“hears”).

 Acronyms not spoken as a word (“NAACP”).